-Research shows an 80% improvement rate for patients who have major depressive disorder who participate in ECT.
+ECT continues to be the most effective treatment for severe depression.
 The effectiveness of ECT on depression, bipolar disorder, schizophrenia, and other mental health conditions is supported by the American Psychiatric Association, the American Medical Association, and the National Institute of Mental Health.

 ECT is performed under general anesthesia and involves the use of small electric currents that produce a brief seizure.
 Patients are asleep during the process, which lasts for just a few minutes, and are closely monitored by our staff of experts during and after the procedure.
 You’ll be able to relax in our recovery suite for an additional 20-25 minutes after ECT, ensuring that your heart rate and breathing patterns return to normal.